 By choosing to work with us, you receive:

-4 sessions (60-90 minutes each) during an agreed-upon timeline in which we work on your specific area(s) of need;
+4 sessions (60-75 minutes each) during an agreed-upon timeline in which we work on your specific area(s) of need.
+During these meetings you will receive:

-Suggestions for reading, listening, or viewing based on your experience and interests;
+Suggestions for reading, listening, and/or viewing based on your experience and interests (with optional response questions to delve more deeply into the materials);

-Access to all of the resources we have compiled over the years of our personal grief journeys;
+Access to all of the resources (texts, art projects, podcasts, meditation exercises, embodied healing modalities, etc.) we have compiled over the years of our personal grief journeys;

 Package Cost - $200-300 (*pay what you can within that range)